WHAT IS RECOVERY?

 ❝ a lifestyle unrestricted by alcohol, tobacco or drugs ❞

 Recovery is another term which is used rather loosely.
-It is about 'normalising' life but whether it means abstinence from alcohol and drugs is controversial.
+It is about lifestyle change but whether a 'normal' lifestyle means abstinence from alcohol and drugs is controversial.

 What is RECOVERY?